Boyquotes/TPP-PrototypeGodot3/README.md

-Base Prototype of the Third Person Control
+Base Prototype of the Third Person Controller

-Features including basic movement and jumping
+Features including basic movement and jumping.

-*Needs to be optimised before being pulled to the Main branch
+Compatible with Keyboard & Mouse and Controller